 Stress or anxiety:

-Lifestyle habits:
+Lifestyle and sleep habits:

 What happens when you can’t sleep?